Jobs & Internships

 Description:

-The full-time law fellow position will be located at the headquarters of the University Network for Human Rights on the campus of Wesleyan University in Middletown, Connecticut.
+The full-time law fellow position will be located at the headquarters of the University Network for Human Rights on the campus of Wesleyan University in Middletown, Connecticut; or, in some cases, may be based in the field.
 The law fellow(s) will work closely with James (Jim) Cavallaro, Thomas Becker, and Tamar Hayrikyan, as well as other staff and students, on factual and legal research and writing on matters of human rights abuse.
 They will work under the direct supervision of senior human rights practitioners in the development of new and ongoing projects and management of small student teams.
 Projects generally involve close work with stakeholders to: define representational and advocacy goals; undertake research, fact-finding, and documentation (often in difficult circumstances and/or overseas); assess and apply relevant legal standards, and develop advocacy strategies and products.
 Projects often require representation before domestic and international legal and non-legal fora, as well as follow up advocacy, including the production of short videos and/or other materials.
 The fellows may work with supervisors to guide and edit student work while on campus and during field travel, which may take place for periods of several days or a week or two at a time.
 They should be available for such travel.

 Responsibilities: